 Zocdoc was a popular product for doctors, but half the patients who used the product had no idea what Zocdoc was.
-OOB helped them to refocus their attention on the patient, creating communication, from tv ads to emails, that empathized with the pain of the consumer healthcare experience, and initiatives that attempted to enact real change.
+OOB helped them to refocus their attention on the patient, creating communication, from TV ads to emails, that empathized with the pain of the consumer healthcare experience, and initiatives that attempted to enact real change.

-Part of the shift towards patients, included a complete rebrand.
+Part of the shift toward patients, included a complete rebrand.
 Working in conjunction with Wolff Olins, OOB helped to develop a new identity and brought it to life in a mission video, the landing page, and numerous additional executions.